Skip to main content

 Mediator

-The Mediator is installed as a Kubernetes Deployment and is responsible for collecting cluster-level metrics and transmitting the data to the SaaS backend.
-The Mediator listens in-cluster for OpenTelemetry signals (port: 4317) and updates from the agents (port: 50051).
+The Mediator is responsible for collecting infrastructure-level metrics and transmitting the data to the SaaS backend.
+The Mediator listens for OpenTelemetry signals (port: 4317) and updates from the agents (port: 50051).

-The Mediator has only the minimal permissions necessary to discover the local cluster configuration and collect metrics.
+The Mediator has only the minimal permissions necessary to discover the local infrastructure configuration and collect metrics.
+The specific permissions depend on your deployment environment:

 Executor